Guide to Dive Sites, PADI Courses, Diving Trips and Prices

 So the main reason to shop around is to see which dive operator you feel most comfortable giving your hard earned cash to.
 A few of the main dive companies on Koh Chang are: BB Divers , ScubaDawgs , Scandinavian Chang Diving and Dolphin Divers.
 All equipment is provided for your course or dive trip.

 But if you want to buy your own there’s also a wholesaler on the island.
-Dive Supply, located near the Post Office on Pearl beach, have a wide range of diving equipment and accessories.
+Dive Supply, located on White Sand beach, north of White Elephant pub, have a wide range of diving equipment and accessories.
 Everything from technical gear to masks and snorkels.

 It would be impossible to list all the courses and prices from them all.
 So, to get you started on your search for a dive company I partnered with the PADI 5 star IDC centre, BB Divers.
 Here’s some information about what they offer: